Intermolecular force: Debye force (permanent dipoles–induced dipoles)

-This kind of interaction can be expected between any polar molecule and non-polar/symmetrical molecule.
-The induction-interaction force is far weaker than dipole–dipole interaction, but stronger than the London dispersion force.
+This kind of interaction can be expected between any polar molecule and non-polar/symmetrical atom or molecule.
+Debye forces are far weaker than dipole–dipole interactions, but stronger than London dispersion forces.

 London dispersion force (fluctuating dipole–induced dipole interaction)

 The third and dominant contribution is the dispersion or London force (fluctuating dipole–induced dipole), which arises due to the non-zero instantaneous dipole moments of all atoms and molecules.
 Such polarization can be induced either by a polar molecule or by the repulsion of negatively charged electron clouds in non-polar molecules.
 Thus, London interactions are caused by random fluctuations of electron density in an electron cloud.
 An atom with a large number of electrons will have a greater associated London force than an atom with fewer electrons.
 The dispersion (London) force is the most important component because all materials are polarizable, whereas Keesom and Debye forces require permanent dipoles.
 The London interaction is universal and is present in atom-atom interactions as well.
 For various reasons, London interactions (dispersion) have been considered relevant for interactions between macroscopic bodies in condensed systems.
 Hamaker developed the theory of van der Waals between macroscopic bodies in 1937 and showed that the additivity of these interactions renders them considerably more long-range.